Inrixia/Floatplane-Downloader/README.md

 ### Basic Info:

+**You can download the latest stable version from here: https://github.com/Inrixia/Floatplane-PlexDownloader/releases**

 This is a Node.js script to download the daily videos from the [LMG Floatplane](https://linustechtips.com/main/store/) and format them to be viewed in [Plex](https://www.plex.tv/).
 You can also  view the raw files in the download folder.

 This requires a **[Floatplane](https://linustechtips.com/main/store/)** subscription.